Rank | University | World ranking | Grad satisfaction | Adj grad salary | Score |

 Components of Australian Uni Rankings

-Australia’s universities are ranked for 2017 by adding scores out of 100 for each of 3 components.
+Australia’s universities are ranked by adding scores out of 100 for each of 3 components.
 The top Australian university for a component scores 100 ranking points while the bottom university scores 0.

 1. World Ranking (reputation)